 - Transfer beets to a bowl with paper towels and dry off excess moisture.
 Set aside.

-- Whisk eggs, parsley, nutritional yeast, dulse, rosemary, olive oil, apple cider vinegar and sea salt together in a medium bowl.
+- Whisk eggs, parsley, nutritional yeast, dulse, rosemary, 1 tsp olive oil, apple cider vinegar and sea salt together in a medium bowl.

 - Heat a medium sized cast iron pan over medium-low heat.
-When warm, add olive oil.
+When warm, add 1 Tbs of remaining olive oil.
 When olive oil moves freely around the pan and shimmers, add beet greens.
 Stir and sauté for 1–2 minutes until just wilted.

 - Gently fold beets into egg bowl and then add this mixture to the pan.